Professional Athletic Training Program

 What experience do I need to qualify?

 At Ohio University we recommend the B.S. in Exercise Physiology degree for pursuing the professional M.S. in Athletic Training.
+Applications requirements include a GPA above 3.0 is preferred.
 A sample four-year curriculum using B.S. in Exercise Physiology can be seen below:

 Students applying from outside of Ohio University can pursue degrees that will help them complete the required pre-requisites of the program.